en_USEnglish

 Setting up the test

-How do you choose which items to test?
+How to choose which elements to test?

-The choice of items to test will depend on your objective and what you want to improve.
-Here are some tips for choose test items :
+Choosing which elements to test will depend on your goal and what you want to improve.
+Here are some tips for choosing which elements to test:

 The importance of factors impacting conversion